MyKo101/MyKo101.github.io/content/authors/michael-barrowman/_index.md

   icon_pack: fab
   link: https://paypal.me/myko101ab
 superuser: true
-title: Michael Barrowman
+title: Dr. Michael Barrowman, PhD
 user_groups:
 - Researchers
 - Visitors
 ---

-Michael Barrowman is a Data Scientist providing independent statistical analysis.
-With a background in both the public and private sector and a wealth of experience working with medical and education datasets.
-He has produced stunning visualisations for previous clients as well as publication-ready reports and production ready scripts.
+Dr. Michael Barrowman is a Data Scientist providing independent statistical analysis, currently employed as a Compliance Manager within The Very Group.
+With a background in both the public and private sector and a wealth of experience working with medical, education and financial datasets.
+He has produced stunning visualisations for previous clients as well as publication-ready reports and production-ready scripts.
 He maintains several publicly available software packages for data analysis as well as internal client-based ones.

-He is currently finalising his Thesis on Multi-State Clinical Prediction Models in Renal Replacement Therapy as a PhD Candidate within the University of Manchester.
+He has recently completed his doctoral Thesis on Multi-State Clinical Prediction Models in Renal Replacement Therapy, earning him a PhD from the University of Manchester.
 His PhD project encompasses the development and validation of a multi-state clinical predication model, as well as the methodological advancements to produce such a model.
 This has led to multiple publications and the creation of software as a by-product.

-He is interested in Data Science, particularly using R and RStudio to their fullest potential, encouraging others to do the same and is an advocate for neat and reproducible coding practices.
-He also enjoys learning new programming languages and has become adept at C++, Kotlin and Python.
+He is interested in Data Science, particularly using R and python to their fullest potential, encouraging others to do the same and is an advocate for neat and reproducible coding practices.
+He enjoys web development and learning about web paradigms as wel as learning new programming languages such as C++ and Javascript.

 He lives in Merseyside, UK with his partner, two children and two step-children.
 He enjoys walks down by the local canal, through nearby forested areas and trips to the park as often as possible as his daughter's favourite outdoor activity is "going on adventures".